 How do you operate a modern traffic system?
 It requires more than the ability to manage the asphalt, concrete, steel, and electronics that make up road infrastructure.
 It’s also about understanding the data being produced by this infrastructure.

 As a provider of intelligent traffic signal management solutions, Miovision knows first-hand how traffic teams can leverage the power of traffic data to improve congestion, safety, and operating efficiency.

 In this blog series, we’ll describe the current state of city-deployed traffic operations.
-We’ll also forecast on a future state using traffic insights, made possible by Miovision’s Spectrum solution.
+We’ll also forecast on a future state using traffic insights, made possible by Miovision’s TrafficLink solution.

 A transformational change is now happening in public sector traffic agencies.
 Cities are awakening to the power of traffic data as a foundational element of how they plan, build, and operate their road networks.
 Enabling technologies – remote connectivity, vehicle detection, and software tools – are at the heart of this change.
 But another key driver is public pressure—taxpayers demand accountability in how public dollars are spent.

 Traffic teams are already realizing significant benefits from being more data-driven in their operations and decision-making.
 Teams are now empowered by data to respond more quickly to public safety issues, optimize existing infrastructure to reduce congestion, and more effectively deploy limited budget dollars.
 However, this transformation is by no means complete, as agencies continue to face challenges in making the shift.

 Despite the recognized benefits of agencies moving to a more data-driven framework, three main obstacles are hindering the transition.